PMYAP To Initiate Japanese Firm Based Internship Programmes - UrduPoint

 PMYAP To Initiate Japanese Firm Based Internship Programmes

-He said that the Japanese government was already extending cooperation in diverse fields, especially providing assistance in programmes offering human resource development of youth.
+He said Japanese government was already extending cooperation in diverse fields, especially providing assistance in programmes offering human resource development of youth.

-He said that owing the huge experience and advancement of the Japanese authorities in different economic and social sectors' development the Japanese government had agreed on various Japanese funded projects to maximize the benefits for youth development in Pakistan.
+He said owing the huge experience and advancement of the Japanese authorities in different economic and social sectors' development, the Japanese government had agreed on various Japanese funded projects to maximize the benefits for youth development in Pakistan.

 The PMYAP official said soon the Project Monitoring Unit (PMU) for the PM's Kamyab Jawan Programme with joint assistance of Japan, United Nations Development Programme (UNDP) and other donor agencies would be initiated.

-Moreover, he said that the increased people to people contacts, cultural ties and business relations between the two countries were evident to strong bilateral coordination.
+Moreover, he said increased people to people contacts, cultural ties and business relations between the two countries were evident to strong bilateral coordination.

 He said Japan was already offering a number of scholarships to young Pakistani students in different subjects and academic programmes.